galaxyproject/training-material/topics/statistics/tutorials/RNN/tutorial.md

 BoW's advantage is its simplicity, yet it does not take into account the rarity of a word across documents, which unlike common words are important for document classification.

 In TF-IDF, similar to BoW we have an entry for each document-word pair.
-In TD-IDF, the entry is the product of 1) Text frequency, the frequency of a word in a document, and 2) Inverse document frequency, the inverse of the number of documents that have the word divided by the total number of documents (we usually use logarithm of the IDF).
+In TD-IDF, the entry is the product of 1) Term frequency, the frequency of a word in a document, and 2) Inverse document frequency, the inverse of the number of documents that have the word divided by the total number of documents (we usually use logarithm of the IDF).